caerdroia/rsschool-cv/cv.md

 ## About me <br>
-* *My professional priority for 2022 is to reach sufficient proficiency in Java/JavaScript so that I could start applying for Salesforce Developer trainee positions.*
+* My professional priority for 2022 is to reach sufficient proficiency in Java/JavaScript so that I could start applying for Salesforce Developer trainee positions.
-* *Strong points: love challenges, love to solve problems, love to learn, excellent verbal skills, love to explain things, good sense of humor*
+* Strong points: love challenges, love to solve problems, love to learn, excellent verbal skills, love to explain things, good sense of humor.
-* *I started learning Java in October 2021 as I wanted to become a Salesforce Developer and it's tech stack includes APEX which is JAVA-like.
+* I started learning Java in October 2021 as I wanted to become a Salesforce Developer and it's tech stack includes APEX which is JAVA-like.
 Now I'm learning JavaScript as it is also part of the Salesforce stack.
-Even a bigger one.* <br><br>
+Even a bigger one. <br><br>

 ## Programming Skills<br>
-* *Java Core*;<br>
+* Java Core;<br>
-* *OOP principles (SOLID)*;
+* OOP principles (SOLID);
-* *Basic Data Structures & Algorithms*;
+* Basic Data Structures & Algorithms;
-* *Basic HTML & CSS*;<br><br>
+* Basic HTML, CSS and Git;<br><br>

 ## Code Example<br>
 <pre>import java.util.Scanner;